rcdexta/uyirmei/README.md

 11
 13

 Had to add screenshots since the language grammar is not supported by github.
-You can check out the code in the [examples](https://github.com/rcdexta/uyirmei/tree/master/examples) directory
+You can check out the code in the [examples](https://github.com/rcdexta/uyirmei/tree/master/examples) folder

 #### Language constructs